Bryan Norcross: Career

 Upon receiving a Master's Degree in 1980, Norcross became the first weekend weathercaster on CNN when it signed on in June of that year.
 Later that year he moved to KGO-TV in San Francisco to do the weekend weather and science reports during the week.
 In 1981, he returned to Atlanta as Executive Producer for Documentaries and Magazines at WTBS, handling many of Ted Turner's pet projects.
 At the same time he was the weekend meteorologist on WXIA-TV.
-In 1983, Norcross moved to Miami as weekend meteorologist for WPLG the ABC affiliate.
+In 1983, Norcross moved to Miami as weekend meteorologist for then-ABC affiliate WPLG.
 In 1984, he moved to the 5:30 news where he created a concept called Neighborhood Weather where the weather was done as part of a live feature every day.
 In 1990, he moved to WTVJ, the NBC-owned station, as Chief Meteorologist where he became known for his coverage of Hurricane Andrew.
 As Andrew passed just south of Miami in the early morning hours of Monday, August 24, 1992, Norcross's 23-hour marathon broadcast became many viewers' (and radio listeners') only link to the outside world.
 His television station was the station able to broadcast through the entire hurricane event.
 During the worst part of the storm, some people called into the station to ask for life-saving advice.
 Throughout the entire ordeal, Norcross remained calm, steady, and knowledgeable.
 He joined WFOR as Director of Meteorology in 1996.
 In 2006, he gave up day-to-day weathercasting responsibilities to concentrate on hurricanes and emergency communications issues.

-Bryan works as a Hurricane Specialist at The Weather Channel, where he has been since 2010.
+Norcross worked as a Hurricane Specialist at The Weather Channel from 2010 to 2018.
 From 2011 to 2013, he also served as Sr. Executive Director of Weather Content and Presentation at The Weather Channel, where he led the winter storm naming initiative in 2012.
-From February 2018 until March 2022, Norcross' primary role was as Hurricane Specialist back at WPLG-TV, the ABC affiliate in Miami, where he began his Miami broadcasting tenure in 1983.
+Norcross returned to WPLG in February 2018.
+His primary role during his second stint at WPLG was as Hurricane Specialist until March 2022.

 On March 14, 2022, Fox Weather hired Norcross as a hurricane specialist and contributor effective immediately.